ScottMGerstl/ng2-validate/README.md

 * **[exemptKeys]: string\[\] (optional)** - specify any validation keys you would not like to show in the list.
 This is not something you would commonly do but it is available if you want to display different errors for a control in different parts of the page

 ### **validation-message Component**
 This is the component that renders the actual message for each validation message.
-This is used by the list but can also be used independantly.
+This is used by the list but can also be used independently.

 Bindings
 * **[message]: string** - the message to show